 - Distribute a delegate list to teaching staff (this could be a member of CEC teaching staff or an external provider); and

-- To issue attendance reports to customers (i.e. monthly attendance reports are issued to SLA clients who are the 5 HSC Trusts, Northern Ireland Hospice and Southern Area Hospice).
+- To issue attendance reports to customers (for example, monthly attendance reports are issued to SLA clients who are the 5 HSC Trusts, Northern Ireland Hospice and Southern Area Hospice).

 - From time to time an employer may request details of course attendance by their staff.
 We will disclose this information only where the employer has paid for the course or has allowed staff time to attend for this purpose.
 This may, for example, include a request from a line manager (or senior member of staff) to provide all training attended by a member of staff.